ipython/ipython/doc/source/ipython.rst

 include another configuration file.
 The most common way to use profiles is then to have each one include your basic ipythonrc file as a starting point, and then add further customizations.

-In sections 11 <node11.html#sec:syntax-extensions> and 16
-<node16.html#sec:Gnuplot> we discuss some particular profiles which come
-as part of the standard IPython distribution.
-You may also look in your IPYTHONDIR directory, any file whose name begins with ipythonrc- is a profile.
-You can use those as examples for further customizations to suit your own needs.

 IPython as your default Python environment
 ==========================================